-- The lack of people across the sector has been a longstanding issue and was made more difficult during 2021 by the challenges that Covid-19 poses to the working environment and the opening up of the wider economy, both of which conspired to create an even more acute workforce shortage going into the year, including the loss of casual labour and carer staff to hospitality, retail and travel sectors. - This backdrop, exacerbated by the general inflationary environment and 'cost of living' pressures, which have been well publicised, as well as material increases to statutory pay rates, caused own team pay rates and agency costs to rise rapidly throughout 2022.
-This situation is not unique to the Group and is being felt sector wide. - Management actions to reduce reliance on agency staff and optimize the skills mix within homes have successfully embedded within the business and include the implementation of new recruitment and retention strategies, improved governance around use of agency staff, and leveraging our software and systems to drive transparency and accountability for appropriate staffing at all levels.
+- The lack of people across the sector has been a longstanding issue and was made more difficult by the challenges that Covid-19 posed to the working environment and the opening up of the wider economy, both of which conspired to create even more acute workforce shortages across the care sector, including the loss of casual labour and carer staff to hospitality, retail and travel sectors, exacerbated by an overall shortage of workers across the UK economy of over one million people. - This backdrop, exacerbated by the general inflationary environment and 'cost of living' pressures, which have been well publicised, as well as material increases to statutory pay rates, caused own team pay rates and agency costs to rise rapidly throughout 2022.
+This situation is being felt sector wide and has not abated during 2023. - Management actions to reduce reliance on agency staff and optimize the skills mix within homes have successfully embedded within the business and include the implementation of new recruitment and retention strategies, improved governance around use of agency staff, and leveraging our software and systems to drive transparency and accountability for appropriate staffing at all levels.
 The conclusion of a review of our operating model and staffing model optimization was largely completed during 2022, supported by the successful roll out of a new clinical dependency tool.
-The delivery of quality care is central to all of these initiatives. - As a result, agency costs, which had increased from a low point of 6% in mid 2020 to an average of c18% in Q4 2021 and further again to 21-22% throughout the first half of 2022, were arrested and brought down significantly during the latter half of 2022, with a decrease of 5.0 percentage points being achieved in Q4 2022 compared to the prior quarter and firm evidence of the positive impact of these initiatives on wider care quality and home performance. - Management of workforce KPIs has yielded impressive results during Q4 2022 but the sector wide workforce pressures are not likely to abate during 2023.
-The intense management focus applied toward the end of 2022 is therefore continuing in earnest and the appointment of a Chief Transformation Officer will continue to support the CEO and COO in ensuring the initiatives and systems initially introduced during 2022 continue to be embedded and the significant momentum in turnaround of workforce KPIs continues to be built upon. - Ensuring our staff are fairly compensated for their role in delivering the critical care to our residents remains a key priority for the Group and planning for our pay rates not directly linked to NLW, together with dialogue with the three trade unions recognised by the Group, continues.
-This union dialogue continues to be collaborative and constructive and is now nearing conclusion for the 2023/24 cycle.
+The delivery of quality care is central to all of these initiatives. - The impact upon our workforce KPIs has been significant.
+Agency costs, which had increased to an average of c18% in Q4 2021 and further again to 21-22% throughout the first half of 2022, were arrested and brought down significantly during the latter half of 2022, with a decrease of 5.0 percentage points being achieved in Q4 2022 compared to the prior quarter and firm evidence of the positive impact of these initiatives on wider care quality and home performance.
+Agency has improved further still during Q1 2023, with a further reduction to 14.1% of total payroll, a 7.6 percentage point improvement on the prior year. - The intense management focus applied toward the end of 2022 is therefore continuing in earnest ensuring the initiatives and systems introduced continue to be embedded and the significant momentum in turnaround of workforce KPIs continues to be built upon.
+This work includes identification of next wave of actions including full review of support staff hours and ensuring that agency (where required) is procured in the most cost effective manner. - Ensuring our staff are fairly compensated for their role in delivering the critical care to our residents remains a key priority for the Group and planning for our pay rates not directly linked to National Living Wage, together with dialogue with the three trade unions recognised by the Group, has been collaborative and constructive and has now successfully concluded for the 2023/24 cycle, with support being received from all three unions for our pay offer.